benjaminion/upgrading-ethereum-book/src/book.md

 The same applies to new validator activations, once a validator has been marked as eligible for activation.

+In concrete terms, this means that up to four validators can enter or exit the active validator set each epoch (900 per day) until we have 327,680 active validators, at which point the limit rises to five.

 ##### `CHURN_LIMIT_QUOTIENT`

 This is used in conjunction with `MIN_PER_EPOCH_CHURN_LIMIT` to [calculate](/part3/helper/accessors#get_validator_churn_limit) the actual number of validator exits and activations allowed per epoch.
 The number of exits allowed is `max(MIN_PER_EPOCH_CHURN_LIMIT, n // CHURN_LIMIT_QUOTIENT)`, where `n` is the number of active validators.
 The same applies to activations.